wymerkd/tap-room/README.md

 # _Tap Room_

-#### _An application built with create-react-app which displays a beer menu for a tap room, 2/14/2020_
+#### _An application built with create-react-app which displays a beer menu for a tap room, 2/21/2020_

 #### By _**Kyle Wymer**_

 ## Description

-_This application allows a user view a live updating menu for a tap room.
-Currently working on displaying events and and an Instagram feed for the taproom.
-Updates for creating a new beer to add to the master beer list coming soon._
+_This application allows a user to view a live updating menu for a tap room.
+Users are also able to add a new beer to the beer list using the new beer form._

 ## Specifications